QueensGambit/CrazyAra/README.md

 Windows | **OpenCL** | AMD CPUs & GPUs

 The following models are available for download.
-By default the model unpacked model should be placed in the same directory as the engine executable.
+By default the unpacked model should be placed in the same directory as the engine executable.
 The directory can be changed by adjusting the UCI-parameter `Model_Directory`.

 Model | Policy Loss | Value Loss | Policy Accuracy | Trained on data set | Best suited for